acadia2026/website/_posts/2001-01-02-print-scan-adapt.md

 - **Audience**: Students, researchers, and professionals in architecture, design, and digital fabrication
 - **Skill Level**: Intermediate.
 Prior knowledge of Rhino/Grasshopper is helpful but not required
 - **Group Size**: ~15 participants
+- **Hardware**: laptop capable of running Rhino 7 or Rhino 8 with Grasshopper

 ## Workshop Gallery